Parent & Tot

 Welcome to The Swim Lessons Company's Infant-Toddler program.
 This section of our website will hopefully answer your questions and alleviate any concerns you may have.
 We will also share our philosophy and approach to teaching infants and toddlers, as well as discuss the importance of making children safer in and around the water through parent education and instruction.
-We thank Rob Mckay, producer of the "Diaper Dolphins" video series and owner of Lifestyle Swim School, for sharing much of information below.
-Signup Now
+We thank Rob Mckay, producer of the "Diaper Dolphins" video series and and author of The Learn to Swim Book, for sharing much of information below.

 Michael Seaman, PH.
 D & his son Trent Parent & Associate Dean of the USC College of Education

 When focusing on the infant-toddler's level of well-being and readiness, baby swimming is taken to a higher level beyond that of strictly acquisition of physical skills.
 Baby swimming has so much to offer when approached in a nurturing, child-paced, "baby friendly" environment: boundless joy, self-confidence, personal development, as well as happy, healthy and well-adjusted children.
 Learning through songs, interactive games and group activities, appeals to a child's sense of curiosity, wonder and play.
 All complemented by colorful toys and other engaging aquatic apparatuses.
 With mom and dad as co-teachers in the pool, in a group format with other like-minded parents, babies can learn to relate to the water with ease and confidence.
 Infants as young as seven months old can begin to learn to rediscover the liquid environment they left behind in the womb.

 Raising the bar on teaching with kindness and joy